galaxyproject/training-material/topics/genome-annotation/tutorials/apollo/tutorial.md

 > Each gene color corresponds to an open reading frame on the genome.
 This allows to quickly see if two genes that are very close are on the same open reading frame, which could mean that they can be merged into a single gene, if other evidences support this.
 {: .details}

 What we want now is first to check that the structure of the genes predicted by Augustus are in good shape.
-To do this, we will display an additional evidence tracks
+To do this, we will display an additional evidence tracks.

 > ### {% icon hands_on %} Display blastp vs swissport track
 >